On the rationality problem for low degree hypersurfaces: Torsion orders and decompositions of the diagonal relative to a closed subset

+We remark that the torsion order of proper varieties relative to the empty set has somewhat pathological behaviour.
+For instance, the $\Z$-torsion order of a proper variety with respect to the empty set is always $\infty$, but it may or may not be finite relative to a non-empty closed subset $W\subset X$.

-Note that the $\Lambda$-torsion order of $X$ relative to $W$ is $1$ if and only if $X$ admits a $\Lambda$-decomposition of the diagonal relative to $W$.
-Moreover, the $\Lambda$-torsion order of $X$ relative to $W$ is nothing but the $\Lambda$-torsion order of $X\setminus W$, relative to the empty set.
-This last observation leads to the following
+\begin{remark} The $\Lambda$-torsion order of $X$ relative to $W$ is $1$ if and only if $X$ admits a $\Lambda$-decomposition of the diagonal relative to $W$.
+Moreover, the $\Lambda$-torsion order of $X$ relative to $W$ is nothing but the $\Lambda$-torsion order of $X\setminus W$, relative to the empty set. \end{remark}